-The Joseph Smith Translation of Genesis 14 adds sixteen more verses regarding Melchizedek (Genesis 14:25-40, LDS Bible appendix).
+The Joseph Smith Translation of Genesis 14 adds sixteen more verses regarding Melchizedek (Gen 14:25-40).
 We learn that as a child, Melchizedek stopped the mouths of lions and quenched fires.
 He and his righteous city were allowed to join the translated city of Enoch.
-Joseph Smith later taught that Melchizedek was a King after the order of heaven.3 This adds new meaning to Abraham 1:1-4 when Abram "sought for the blessing of the fathers and for appointment unto the priesthood."
-The "blessings of the fathers" stemmed from Adam to Enoch, and all those afterward who received the hope of exaltation through the priesthood covenants.
-Just as Enoch prepared a people of righteousness, so did Melechizedek.
-And just as Noah and his wife were left behind to start anew as righteous parents, so were Abraham and Sarah asked to remain on earth, to bless the earth, and to raise a righteous posterity.
+Joseph Smith later taught that Melchizedek was a king after the order of heaven.
+This adds new meaning to Abr 1:1-4, which describes Abram seeking "the blessing of the fathers and for appointment unto the priesthood."
+The "blessings of the fathers" were passed from Adam to Enoch and to all those afterward who received the hope of exaltation through the priesthood covenants.
+Like Enoch, Melchizedek prepared a people of righteousness.
+And just as Noah and his wife were left behind to start anew as righteous parents, Abraham and Sarah were asked to remain on earth to bless the earth and raise a righteous posterity.

-We learn more about Melchizedek in the Book of Mormon in Alma 13:1-19.
-Melchizedek's people "waxed strong in iniquity . . . but Melchizedek having exercised mighty faith, and received the office of the priesthood according to the holy order of God, did preach repentance unto his people . . . and Melchizedek did establish peace in the land . . . therefore, he was called the prince of peace . . . and he did reign under his father" (Alma 13:18-19; also see D&C 84:6-26 and 107:1-4).
-In Hebrews 5:6, I looked at the possibility of Shem "the great high priest," referring to Melchizedek, too (D&C 138:41).
+We learn more about Melchizedek in Alm 13:1-19.
+Melchizedek's people "waxed strong in iniquity . . . but Melchizedek having exercised mighty faith, and received the office of the priesthood according to the holy order of God, did preach repentance unto his people . . . ; and Melchizedek did establish peace in the land . . . in his days; therefore he was called the prince of peace, . . . and he did reign under his father."
+In Heb 5:6, it is possible that Shem, "the great high priest," refers to Melchizedek, too (D&C 138:41).

-Hebrews 7:1b-2 "who met Abraham returning from the slaughter of the kings, and blessed him, to whom also Abraham gave a tenth part of all" The Old Testament introduces Melchizedek in the story of Abraham's slaughter of the kings.
-Four Assyrian kings conquered Sodom and Gomorrah, and took many captive including

-Abram's nephew, Lot, and his household.4 When Abram heard, he took his community of 318 men and pursued them for five days and nights.5 To free his nephew and family Genesis describes Abraham's men as slaying some of the Assyrians and driving the rest in a body to Damascus.
-Abram brought back "all the goods" and then paid tithing on the booty to Melchizedek (Genesis 14:16).
+Heb 7:1-2. "who met Abraham returning from the slaughter of the kings, and blessed him; to whom also Abraham gave a tenth part of all."
+The Old Testament introduces Melchizedek in the story of Abraham's slaughter of the kings.
+Four Assyrian kings conquered Sodom and Gomorrah and took many captive, including Abraham's nephew, Lot, and his household.
+When Abraham heard, he took his community of 318 men and pursued them for five days and nights.
+Genesis describes Abraham's men as slaying some of the Assyrians and driving the rest in a body to Damascus.
+Abraham brought back "all the goods" and then paid tithing on the booty to Melchizedek (Gen 14:16).

-Hebrews 7:3 "For this Melchizedek was ordained a priest after the order of the Son of God, which order was without father, without mother, without descent, having neither beginning of days, nor end of life; And all those who are ordained unto this priesthood are made like unto the Son of God; abiding priest continually" (JST) This section of Hebrews is confusing for other Christians to understand-was Melchizedek born without parents?
+Heb 7:3 (JST).
+"For this Melchizedek was ordained a priest after the order of the Son of God, which order was Wwithout father, without mother, without descent, having neither beginning of days, nor end of life; but And all those who are ordained unto this priesthood are made like unto the Son of God;, abideth abiding a priest continually."
+Without the JST additions and restored doctrines, this section of Hebrews is confusing-was Melchizedek born without parents?
 The JST additions separate the man from the priesthood.
-We are so blessed to have the clarification of the JST.
 We understand that it is the power of the priesthood that is without beginning or end.

-Hebrews 7:4 "Now consider how great this man was, unto whom even the patriarch Abraham gave the tenth of the spoils" Paul highlights three aspects of Melchizedek's greatness, and then contrasts him with Jesus to show the latter's superiority.
+Heb 7:4.
+"Now consider how great this man was, unto whom even the patriarch Abraham gave the tenth of the spoils."
+Paul highlights three aspects of Melchizedek's greatness and then contrasts Melchizedek with Jesus to show the latter's superiority:

-- Received tithes from Abram (Hebrews 7:4-5)

-- Blessed Abram with the priesthood promises (Hebrews 7:6)

-- Lives on beyond mortality (Hebrews 7:8)
+- Melchizedek received tithes from Abram (Heb 7:4-5) - Melchizedek blessed Abram with the priesthood promises (Heb 7:6) - Melchizedek lives on beyond mortality (Heb 7:8)

-Hebrews 7:7 "Indisputably, the lesser is blessed by the greater" (BSB) The lesser refers to Abraham who was blessed by the greater, Melchizedek.
+Heb 7:7 (BSB). "indisputably, the lesser is blessed by the greater."
+"The lesser" refers to Abraham, who was blessed by the greater, Melchizedek.
 The blessing comes through the power of the priesthood.
-Throughout this discussion Paul refers to three priesthoods: Levitical, Abrahamic (patriarchal, including eternal marriage) and Melchizedek.
-The following comparison is from John W. Welch's research.6
+Throughout this discussion Paul refers to three priesthoods: the Levitical, Abrahamic (patriarchal, including eternal marriage), and Melchizedek.